33 Reproducibility and workflow

 └── renv.lock # dependency lockfile

 Raw data is sacred: never modify it.
 Read it, transform it in code, write outputs elsewhere.
-If someone asks “where did this number come from?”, you can trace it from the output file back through the code to the raw data.
+If someone asks “where did this number come from?”, you can trace it from the output file back through the code to the raw data, and that traceability breaks the moment code and data live in different places.

-A common mistake is placing data-cleaning code in a different project from the analysis.
-Then reproducing the analysis requires finding and running a separate project first.
+A common mistake is placing data-cleaning code in a different project from the analysis, so that reproducing the analysis requires finding and running a separate project first.
 Keep everything in one project, or use targets (Section 33.5) to formalize the dependency.

 Another common mistake: using rm(list = ls()) at the top of a script to “clean up.”
-This clears your workspace but does not restart R. Hidden state (loaded packages, modified options, changed working directories) persists.
+This clears your workspace but does not restart R, so hidden state (loaded packages, modified options, changed working directories) persists.
 Instead, restart R (Ctrl+Shift+F10 in RStudio) for a true clean slate.
+Clean paths solve the “where is my file?” problem; but what about the “which version of dplyr was I using?” problem?

 If you would not email your project folder to a collaborator and expect it to work, it is not organized well enough.